Council of Europe’s ‘Istanbul Convention’

 - It covers all forms of violence against women, including domestic violence.
-States are also encouraged to apply the convention to other victims including men, children and older persons.
+States are also encouraged to apply the convention to other victims including men, girls and boys and older persons.

 - It is currently the most comprehensive international instrument on violence against women and domestic violence.

 Council of Europe Convention on preventing and combating violence against women and domestic violence CETS No.210..
 [In English]

 - Inter-American Convention on the Prevention, Punishment and Eradication of Violence against Women (Convention Belém do Pará), 1994.
 [In English]

 - Protocol to the African Charter on Human and Peoples’ Rights on the Rights of Women in Africa (Maputo Protocol), 2003.
 [In English]

 - United Nations Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), 1979 and its Optional Protocol, 1999.
 [In English]

 - United Nations Committee on the Elimination of All Forms of Discrimination against Women Recommendation No. 19 on violence against women, 1992.
 [In English]

 - United Nations Declaration on the Elimination of Violence against Women (DEVAW), UN General Assembly resolution 48/104 of 20 December 1993.
 [In English]